jayallen/mt-plugin-anon-public-post/README.markdown

 In order to use this plugin, you need to first set up two things:

 * An MT user account designated to be the default author for anonymous submitters
-* A modified version of the "create entry" index template that doesn't force users to sign in
+* A modified version of the "create entry" index template that doesn't force users to sign in.

 ### Setting up the default user ###